Queer Online Dating in South Africa – Risks and Safety Tips

 • Meet in public places: When meeting someone for the first time, always meet in a public setting.
 Try to have a few public meetups before agreeing to a private encounter.

-• Consider safe venues: If you plan to hook up, consider doing so at sex clubs or queer-friendly venues like steam baths, where there are more people around.
+• Consider sex venues: If you plan to hook up, consider doing so at queer-friendly sex clubs or venues like steam baths, where there are more people around.

 • Hide your banking apps: Avoid having banking apps visible on your phone.
 If possible, leave your bank cards at home and only take a card that accesses limited funds.